 Every drop of breastmilk counts when your baby’s main meal is breastmilk.
 It is even more valuable when you put your heart and soul into pumping that precious breastmilk around the clock to feed your baby.

-So, when you see your frozen or refrigerated breast milk clumpy or curdled, you are in a full-on panic mode.
+So, you are in full-on panic mode when you see your frozen or refrigerated breast milk clumpy or curdled.

 But before you decide to dump your clumpy or chunky breastmilk, here is what you need to know and do.

 - Why does your Refrigerated Breast Milk Looks Clumpy or Chunky?

 - What should you do if your refrigerated Breast milk looks clumpy or chunky?